-I recommend to setting your minimum profit to at around $3 per product.
-This means that you won’t buy any items that you will make less than $3 in profit on.
+I recommend setting your minimum profit to at around $3 per product.
+This means that you won’t buy any items to make less than $3 in profit on.

 If the item meets your minimum profit threshold, calculate a return on investment percentage.
 Do this by dividing the net profit by the cost of the item.
-When you start, look for items with a return on investments percentage which is higher than 50%.
-When you find item which meet your mentioned guidelines, buy at least 6 units of it a time.
+When you start, look for items with a return on investments percentage higher than 50%.
+When you find an item that meets your mentioned guidelines, buy at least 6 units of it at a time.
 Then start selling at Amazon.

 Understand the Retail Arbitrage Ecosystem within Amazon

 If you watch the Ecosystem of Retail Arbitrage within Amazon closely, it is fairly like any other ecosystem.
-Every one is inter dependent.
-Most importantly, every one is profiting.
-A retailer buys a product in a cheaper price and sells it at a higher price at Amazon.
+Everyone is interdependent.
+Most importantly, everyone is profiting.
+A retailer buys a product at a lower price and sells it at a higher price at Amazon.
 The retailer earns a profit.
-Amazon here, charges you with a small charge for using their platform.
-Amazon charges this small fee from all its retailers and that’s how they earn their profits.
+Amazon here charges you with a small charge for using their platform.
+Amazon charges this small fee from all its retailers, and that’s how they earn their profits.

-The thing which you have to understand is when you are in a ecosystem, you have to think about all the co-exciting people in the ecosystem.
+You have to understand when you are in an ecosystem, you have to think about all the co-exciting people in the ecosystem.
 To maintain the balance, you have to work both ways.
 If you want to gain something, you should be ready to give out some.
 You can not take everything and not give anything.
 This will ruin the balance of the ecosystem.